ketanbhatt/ketanbhatt.github.io/_posts/2015-04-20-nodejs-streaming-files-amazons3.md

 {% endhighlight %}

 I struggled with it for quite some time when I needed to implement this feature in one of my projects.
-I hope it will help the community in the future.
+I hope it will help the community in future.

 Resources: [Multer](https://www.npmjs.com/package/multer), [S3FS](https://github.com/RiptideCloud/s3fs)